wjunger/ares/README.md

 Check further instruction on how to install R packages from GitHub repositories at the [remotes package repository](https://github.com/r-lib/remotes).

+## Notice

+The repository [NPEA/ares](https://github.com/NPEA/ares) is a synced fork of [wjunger/ares](https://github.com/wjunger/ares).
+If you wish to fork this project, please, fork the latter.

 ## License

 GPL (>= 2)